creidinger/adepdev-ansible-role-raspberry-pi-steamlink/README.md

 # Steamlink setup for Raspberry Pi
 This script Automates the setup for steamlink on a raspberrypi.
+In addition, i've added an overclock profile to the PI.
+If you don't want to overlcock your pi, please disable it by changing
+`overclock: no`
+in the config_pi.yml file

 ---
 ## Requirements